dnagir/knockout-rails/README.md

 The list of currently available bindings:

 - `autosave` - automatically persists the model whenever any of its attributes change.
   Apply it to a `form` element.
-Examples: `autosave: page`, `autosave: {model: page, when: page.isEnabled, unless: viewModel.doNotSave }`.
+Examples: `autosave: page`, `autosave: {model: page, when: page.isEnabled, unless: viewModel.doNotSave }`. *NOTE*: It will not save when a model is not valid.
 - `inplace` - converts the input elements into inplace editing with 'Edit'/'Done' buttons.
 Apply it on `input` elements similarly to the `value` binding.
 - `color` - converts an element into a color picker.
 Apply it to a `div` element: `color: page.fontColor`.
 Depends on [pakunok](https://github.com/dnagir/pakunok) gem (specifically - its `colorpicker` asset).
 - `onoff` - Converts checkboxes into iOS on/off buttons.
 Example: `onoff: page.isPublic`.
 It depends on [ios-chechboxes](https://github.com/dnagir/ios-checkboxes) gem.